khushig159/ai-financial-report-deconstructor/README.md

-AI-Powered Financial Report Deconstructor & Anomaly Detector The Problem: The Analyst's Bottleneck
+AI-Powered Financial Report Deconstructor & Anomaly Detector (Coming Soon: Link to the live deployed application and an animated GIF of the workflow will be added here.)

+The Problem: The Analyst's Bottleneck
 Financial analysts at institutions like J.P.
 Morgan spend thousands of hours manually reading dense, 50+ page quarterly (10-Q) and annual (10-K) reports.
 This process is time-consuming, prone to human error, and makes it difficult to spot subtle but critical changes between reporting periods.
-Key data extraction is a manual copy-paste task, and identifying shifts in management tone or emerging risks requires a level of meticulous, repetitive reading that is a significant bottleneck in the financial analysis workflow.
+Key data extraction, tone analysis, and risk identification are manual, repetitive tasks that form a significant bottleneck in the financial analysis workflow.

 The Solution: Automated Financial Intelligence
 This project is a professional-grade, full-stack web platform designed to solve this exact problem.
-It empowers an analyst to upload two SEC reports (a current and a previous one) and instantly receive a structured, deconstructed dashboard.

-The application automates the most painful parts of the analyst's job by using a sophisticated backend to:

-Parse complex PDF documents to extract raw text.

-Analyze the text with targeted AI calls to extract key financial metrics (KPIs), assess the linguistic tone of management's discussion, and summarize the most significant risks.

-Compare the "Risk Factors" sections between the two periods to instantly flag new, removed, or altered risks.

-The result is a high-value analytical tool that transforms unstructured, dense reports into actionable financial intelligence, allowing analysts to focus on high-level strategy instead of low-level data extraction.
+It empowers an analyst to upload SEC reports and instantly receive a multi-faceted, structured dashboard that provides deep, AI-driven insights.
+This tool transforms unstructured PDF data into actionable financial intelligence, allowing analysts to focus on high-level strategy instead of low-level data extraction.

-Live Demo & Features
+Features
-(Coming Soon: Link to the live deployed application and an animated GIF of the workflow will be added here after deployment.)

-Dual PDF Upload: A clean, drag-and-drop interface for uploading the current and previous financial reports.

-Automated Parsing: A robust backend parser that intelligently identifies and extracts the "Risk Factors" and "Management's Discussion & Analysis" sections from any standard 10-K or 10-Q file.
+Automated Multi-Form Parsing: A robust backend parser that intelligently detects the form type (10-K or 10-Q) and its internal structure (Part I, Part II) to reliably extract key sections like "Risk Factors" and "Management's Discussion & Analysis."

-AI-Powered KPI Extraction: Automatically finds and displays key metrics like Total Revenue, Net Income, and EPS from the report.

-Linguistic Tone Analysis: Provides a qualitative summary and a quantitative "cautiousness score" (1-10) based on the language used in the MD&A section.

-Risk & Anomaly Flagging: Summarizes the top 3 most significant risks identified in the current report.

-Side-by-Side Diff Viewer: A professional, color-coded comparison of the "Risk Factors" sections from both reports, visually highlighting additions and deletions to instantly spot changes.
+Interactive Data Visualization:

+Key Metrics Dashboard: Displays core financial data (Revenue, Net Income, EPS) in clean, professional "stat cards."

+Bar Chart Analysis: A dynamic bar chart for at-a-glance comparison of Revenue vs. Net Income.

+Sentiment Gauge: A radial gauge chart that visually represents the "cautiousness score" of the management's tone, providing an immediate sense of sentiment.

+Advanced AI Analysis Suite:

+Competitor Intelligence: Scans the report to identify mentions of competing companies and summarizes the strategic context.

+Legal Proceedings Summary: Finds and summarizes key lawsuits and government investigations mentioned in the report.

+Guidance & Outlook: Identifies and classifies forward-looking statements about future performance as Positive, Neutral, or Negative.

+Financial Statement Deconstruction: The most advanced feature, which uses AI to parse and convert the core financial statements (Income, Balance Sheet, Cash Flow) from the PDF into structured, machine-readable JSON data.

+Executive Change Analysis: Scans the document for mentions of changes in key leadership roles, flagging potential corporate governance shifts.

+Historical Trend Analysis:

+Leverages a persistent MongoDB database to store all past analyses.

+Features a Line Chart that plots key metrics over time, allowing analysts to track a company's performance across multiple reporting periods.

+Professional UI/UX:

-Professional Dark-Themed UI: A dashboard designed with a "Bloomberg Terminal" aesthetic, built for serious financial analysis.
+A sleek, dark-themed dashboard built with React and MUI, designed with a "Bloomberg Terminal" aesthetic for serious financial analysis.

+A responsive side-by-side Diff Viewer that highlights word-level changes in the "Risk Factors" section between two reports.

 Tech Stack & Architecture
-This project is built with a modern, scalable microservice architecture, separating the web-facing API from the heavy-duty AI processing.
+This project is built with a modern, scalable microservice architecture.

-Frontend: Built with React (using Vite) and MUI for a professional UI.
-State management is handled by Zustand, with Axios for API calls, React-Dropzone for file uploads, and React-Diff-Viewer for the comparison view.
+Frontend: React (with Vite), MUI, Recharts (for data visualization), Zustand (for state management), Axios, React-Dropzone, React-Diff-Viewer.

-Backend Gateway: A Node.js server using Express.js that manages all client-facing traffic, orchestrates the analysis workflow, and handles all database interactions with Mongoose.
+Backend Gateway: A Node.js server using Express.js that manages client traffic, orchestrates the analysis workflow, and handles all database interactions with Mongoose.

 AI / Parsing Service: A high-performance Python microservice built with FastAPI.
 Its responsibilities are robust PDF text extraction using PyMuPDF and performing all AI-driven analysis.